All golfers have heard the well-worn phrase about putting – “You drive for show but you putt for dough.”

 But that does not mean it is the best statistic to measure whether you are putting well or have taken a good number of putts for the round you have just played.

-And the reason the number of putts you have taken in a round is not the best statistic for measuring whether you have putted well on any given day is that it takes no account of the distance you have hit your putts from or the number of greens in regulation you hit.
+And the reason the number of putts you have taken in a round is not the best stat for measuring whether you have putted well on any given day is that it takes no account of the distance you have hit your putts from or the number of greens in regulation you hit.

 Let’s take an example of two players playing together.